Powerball Ticket Scanner

 How the Powerball Ticket Scanner Works

-The Powerball ticket scanner is intentionally simple.
-It starts with the image you choose on your phone or desktop, draws that image onto a browser canvas, and asks the browser whether built-in text detection is available.
-If the browser can read text from images, the Powerball ticket scanner receives plain text blocks such as play-line letters, white-ball numbers, the Powerball label, dates, serial fragments, and retailer text.
-The scanner then searches that text for a valid Powerball pattern: five unique white-ball numbers from 1 to 69 followed by one Powerball number from 1 to 26.
+The Powerball ticket scanner is intentionally practical.
+It starts with the image you choose on your phone or desktop, draws that image onto a browser canvas, enhances the contrast, and runs a same-origin Tesseract OCR worker.
+That pass avoids the biggest mobile problem: many phones do not expose a reliable browser TextDetector API.
+If Tesseract cannot read the image and your browser supports built-in text detection, the page can still try TextDetector; after that it can try the Worker OCR fallback.
+Either way, the scanner searches the OCR output for a valid Powerball pattern: five unique white-ball numbers from 1 to 69 followed by one Powerball number from 1 to 26.

 A printed ticket can contain many other numbers, so the Powerball ticket scanner scores possible matches instead of trusting the first six numbers it sees.
 A line that contains "PB" or "Powerball" receives a higher score.
 A clean line with exactly six candidate numbers receives a higher score.
 A sequence with duplicate white balls, a Powerball above 26, or white balls outside the official 1 to 69 range is rejected.
 This makes the Powerball ticket scanner useful for real receipt-style tickets while still forcing a human review before the checker runs.

-The most important design decision is privacy.
-This Powerball ticket scanner does not send your image to our server.
-It does not call Google Vision, Amazon Textract, an ad network, or an analytics product.
-The ticket photo stays inside the page.
-When you submit the final numbers, the form sends only the six numbers, the optional Power Play choice, and an optional drawing date to the same noindex result page used by the manual checker.
-If you close the tab, the ticket photo is gone from the page.
+The most important design decision is review before action.
+This Powerball ticket scanner tries local OCR first and only uses the Worker fallback if local OCR cannot produce a valid candidate.
+Fallback images are handled in memory and are not written to KV, R2, logs, or a user account.
+When you submit the final numbers, the form sends only the six reviewed numbers, the optional Power Play choice, and an optional drawing date to the same noindex result page used by the manual checker.
+If OCR cannot read the ticket, you can still paste copied text or type the line manually.

 How to Get a Better Scan